nagasudhirpulla/taming_python/blog/skills/flask_directory_listing.md

 ## Workflow
 The workflow to serve the directory listing page would be as follows
-* Extract the url path
+* Extract the path from URL
+* Derive the absolute path relative to the base folder
+* If the absolutepath is a valid file

 ### Template file
 ```html